Yaëla Hertz: Career

 Hertz met Alexander Brott through Mischakoff and was invited by Brott to be a soloist with the Sherbrooke Symphony Orchestra.
 She played Ludwig van Beethoven's Violin Concerto at that concert.
 In 1954, Hertz moved to Montreal, and became concertmaster of the McGill Chamber Orchestra five years later.
-She disputed suggestions she was the first woman concertmaster in an North American ensemble.
-With the orchestra, she was a soloist, occasionally performed all-French music programs, and went to the Montreal Museum of Fine Arts in early 1965.
+She disputed suggestions she was the first woman concertmaster in a North American ensemble.
+With the orchestra, she was a soloist, occasionally performed all-French music programs, and performed at the Montreal Museum of Fine Arts in early 1965.
 At the invitation of conductor Zubin Mehta, she toured Russia with the Montreal Symphony Orchestra in 1962.
 Three years later, Hertz returned to Russia to tour with the McGill Chamber Orchestra in a cultural exchange program.
 She also performed in Asia, Europe and South America.
 In 1967, Hertz recorded Concerto in F by Joseph Haydn with harpsichordist Kenneth Gilbert and some of William Boyce's and Chevalier de Saint-Georges' works with violinist Morry Kernerman in 1973.
 The preceding year, she joined David Oistrakh in playing double concertos by Johann Sebastian Bach and Antonio Vivaldi at the Salle Claude-Champagne.

 She premiered the violin and orchestra concerto Cupid's Quandary written for her by Brott in 1976.
 In the same year, Hertz, her brother Talmon and pianist Dale Bartlett formed the Hertz Trio, performing in Europe, Israel, North America and Soviet Union.
 Their Canadian performances include two concerts at the University of Ottawa in 1978, the White Rock Playhouse with sponsorship from the local arts council and arts centre in April 1979, and the SUB Theatre in Edmonton forming part of the Edmonton Chamber Music Society series in December 1987.
 She and the rest of the Hertz Trio members recorded works by Anton Arensky and Bedřich Smetana on cassette in 1987 and works by Arensky, Alexis Contant, Johann Nepomuk Hummel, Fritz Kreisler and Edmund Rubbra on CD in 1988.
 In September 2000, Hertz announced her retirement from the post of concertmaster of the McGill Chamber Orchestra and accepted an emeritus title.
 She was replaced by Université du Québec à Montréal violin professor Martin Foster.

 From 1967 to 1988, she taught master classes in chamber music and violin all round the world, working with programs such as Musicians of Tomorrow, the intensive music program established by Anna Sosnovsky and Maxim Vengerov and taught in Northern Israel.
 Hertz taught at the Cons de Hull, the Conservatoire de musique du Québec à Montréal, the École de musique Vincent-d'Indy, the McGill University and the National Youth Orchestra of Canada.
 On CBC Radio and television, she also performed in recital as a soloist, and guided and mentored violinists in KlezKanada.